MCP server

 list_covered_products

-Returns all 62 covered infrastructure products (slug + display name).
-Static list baked into the package — no API key required, no network call.
+Returns all 350 covered infrastructure products (slug + display name).
+Static list bundled with the server.
+No API call made.
 Use this when the product slug is uncertain before calling check_package_vulnerability.
-PyPI/npm packages monitored for supply-chain are not listed here — call check_package_vulnerability directly and handle outsideCoverage: true as unknown risk.
+PyPI/npm packages monitored for supply-chain are not listed here.
+Call check_package_vulnerability directly and handle outsideCoverage: true as unknown risk.

 response examples